floesche/LED-Display_G3_Hardware/docs/parts list & ordering.md

 (Goal: includes pictures of each item and instruction for any custom ordering)

 ## Controller components

-Main controller board - order from Bittele: JF‐MR‐PC0003 RevC _2018_05_25 (updated? ask Will)
+## Main controller board - order from Bittele: JF‐MR‐PC0003 RevC _2018_05_25 (updated with more details! ask Will)

-### BNC breakout - order bare PCB from pcbcart.com, then solder in below parts
+### BNC breakout
+order bare PCB from pcbcart.com, then solder in below parts

 geber file: panels_bnc_breakout_v1p1.zip  (TODO link to file in repo!) board size: 203.2mm x imm
 layers: 2